Erik Pieters: International career

 Pieters played five matches for the Netherlands at the 2005 FIFA U-17 World Championship where they reached the semi-finals.
 In 2007 Pieters was called up by Netherlands U-21 coach Foppe de Haan to be part of his squad for the 2007 UEFA European Under-21 Football Championship held in the Netherlands.
 Pieters did not play in their first round group match against Israel (1–0 win), but did come on as a substitute in the second match against Portugal (2–1 win) to secure a semi-final spot and to qualify for the 2008 Summer Olympics.

 In the semi-finals against England (1–1, 13–12 after 32 penalty kicks), Pieters played in the starting eleven, but was later substituted by Tim Janssen to improve the attack as well as due to a small injury.
 Pieters returned on the pitch and the Dutch went on to retain their 2006 title by beating Serbia 4–1 in the final.
 On 7 May 2012, Pieters was named in the provisional list of 36 players for the Euro 2012 tournament, but he did not recover in time for the competition due to a foot injury.
 PSV team member Jetro Willems replaced him in the Euro 2012 squad.

 Style of play

 Pieters' natural position is at left-back and describes himself as an attacking full-back and is also capable of playing as a centre-back if required.
 "My first job is to defend but I always want to attack and contribute as much as I can for the team.
 I've played a couple of times in the centre of defence as well but left-back is my position."

+Coaching career

+In July 2026, Pieters joined old club Stoke City U21s team as a professional development coach and also as an overage player.